 Outdoor lighting is often used for the intended purpose of increasing public safety, but can it actually decrease it?
 Yes, it can.
 We apologize for the bad angle, but have a look at this photo from Florida.

 Yes, that’s a STOP sign with two spotlights mounted on top that are pointed directly at oncoming drivers.
 They produce enough glare to blind drivers, making the STOP sign all but invisible.
 By all indicators, this could qualify as the Least-Safe STOP Sign in America!

 Finally, we present to you an old example from the files of IDA.
 We’re told that this photo shows a lighting installation (that’s thankfully since been fixed) at a professional astronomical observatory.

 So what’s wrong with this picture?
-Plenty!
 At night when someone approaches the door, they will get a heavy dose of glare and then step into total darkness just as they need to negotiate the step and the door.
-Here’s yet another example of a light creating an unsafe situation.
+This is another example of a light creating an unsafe situation.

 All too often people don’t think carefully about what a light is supposed to accomplish.
 With a little education and some consideration, all examples of bad lighting across the globe could be fixed in our generation.
 Imagine all the improvements in safety, energy savings and our views of the night sky that we would enjoy if it came to pass!